sailpoint-oss/golang-sdk/api_v3/docs/AccessRequestApprovalsAPI.md

-## ApproveAccessRequest
+## Approves an access request approval.

 > map[string]interface{} ApproveAccessRequest(ctx, approvalId).CommentDto(commentDto).Execute()

-Approves an access request approval.
+This endpoint approves an access request approval.
+Only the owner of the approval and ORG_ADMIN users are allowed to perform this action.

 ### Example